 When it comes to eating raw fish, we love the Akikos and Kuskasabes of the world.
-But we also love not having empty bank accounts and not making reservations.
+But we also love not having empty bank accounts.
 Sometimes you just want to eat quality, easy sushi that doesn’t cost $300, all in the comfort of your own neighborhood.

-Here’s our complete list of places with good fish, good prices, and vibes that don’t scream den of sadness.
-Sushi on.
+Here’s our complete list of places with good fish, good prices, and settings you actually want to be in on a Tuesday night.

 Domo Sushi is one of our go-to neighborhood sushi spots, and a place we go back to for its feel-good atmosphere.
-This little spot in Hayes has outdoor tables that are perfect on a nice night and lots of good sushi and small plates.
+This little spot in Hayes has outdoor tables that are perfect on a nice night, as well as lots of good sushi and small plates.
 We always get the Saba Hit and Wiki Wiki rolls.

 You generally need to show up here a few minutes before it opens if you don’t feel like waiting for a table, but it’s perfect for grabbing dinner with a small group.
 Get the white out roll.

-One of the fancier neighborhood spots on this list, we most often frequent the Tataki in Pac Heights.
-The presentation is definitely nicer than most other casual spots, which we appreciate.
-A great order here will include the Extinguisher Roll and any of the specialty tatakis.
+One of the fancier neighborhood spots on this list - the presentation here is definitely nicer than it is at most other casual spots.
+An ideal order here includes the Extinguisher Roll and any of the specialty tatakis (seared fish dishes).
 If it helps you sleep at night, all their fish is sourced sustainably.

-Fun fact: this is the same place that has the sushi at the SF airport, which we actually get sometimes and have yet to die.
-The Ebisu in the Sunset is far, far nicer and better.
-We usually go with the fresh fish of the day off the board, but the 49er roll and poke roll are also always in the mix.
+Fun fact: this is the same place that does the sushi at the SF airport, which we actually get sometimes, and we haven’t died from it yet.
+The Ebisu in the Sunset is far, far nicer and better, though.
+We usually go with the fresh fish of the day off the board, but the 49er roll and poke roll are also good.

 Three words: Spoonful of Happiness.
-The spoonful of uni, quail egg, delicious sauce comes with a shot of sake and you would be highly remiss not to order one for everyone at the table.
-Besides that little delight, the fish is all pretty great, and we usually get the ‘Best Roll’ and Godzilla tofu and see where the night takes us.
+The spoonful of uni, quail egg, and delicious sauce at Koo comes with a shot of sake, and you would be highly remiss not to order one for everyone at the table.
+Besides that little delight, the fish here is all pretty great.
+We usually get the “Best Roll” and Godzilla tofu.

-Uni nigiri – order it.
+Order the uni nigiri.
 Besides that, the dragon ball (avocado wrapped around crab and tuna) and the spicy lambada rolls are excellent.
-And no one has ever complained about $1 nigiri pieces at happy hour (only until 6).
-This spot is 1000% worth your time.
+And no one has ever complained about $1 nigiri pieces at happy hour (until 6).
+This spot is 100% worth your time.

-Kazan is deep, deep Mission, but it’s the best sushi in the area.
+Kazan is deep, deep in the Mission, but it’s the best sushi in the area.
 The sashimi and the kazan roll are what you want here.
 On weekends, the place feels like a party, and they’re pretty generous in sending out free green tea ice cream or cheesecake desserts.